What are Living Benefit Life Insurance Riders?

 Where to Find Living Benefit Riders

-Some companies offer living benefits with term life insurance, though they’re more commonly bought with permanent or whole life policies.
+Some companies offer living benefits with term life insurance, though they’re more commonly bought with whole life insurance policy.
 This is because permanent life policyholders will be covered into old age and are more likely to develop health complications that would require a financial backup plan.

 Life insurance experts we’ve spoken to over the years recommend looking into premium waivers, long-term care, and accelerated death benefit riders.
 That’s why we required all three when we chose the best whole life insurance companies.
-Learn more about the best whole life companies and their rider options.
+Learn more about shop around for the coverage you need.